 2) quickly shake the device or occlude the camera for a long time, so that the algorithm enters the tracking failure state;

-3) re-scan the scene and transmit it to the cloud end for relocalization.
+3) re-scan the scene and transmit it to the cloud for relocalization.

 b) evaluate the cloud relocalization success rate, relocalization time and relocalization precision based on above data.